🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 In this article, we’ll inform you about the legal status of delta 8 in the state of Alaska and enlighten you on various aspects surrounding this mysterious and worthy cannabinoid.

-Is Delta 8 THC Legal in Alaska?
+Is Delta 8 Legal in Alaska?

-Unfortunately, delta 8 THC is illegal in the state of Alaska — as stated in Sec.
+Unfortunately, delta 8 THC is illegal in the state of Alaska, even if it’s derived from industrial hemp — as stated in Sec.
 7. AS 11.71.900(14) of the Alaska Statutes.

-Since the passing of the 2018 Farm Bill, signed by President Donald Trump, delta 8 THC became a legal substance at the federal level as long as a few specific criteria were met:
+Because hemp compounds became legal, delta 8 THC also became a legal substance at the federal level as long as a few specific criteria were met:

 Do I Need A Medical Card in Alaska To Order Delta 8 THC?